Pescadero (Endurance Road)

 Why would I want to run wide tires on a road bike?
-Can I still run 700 x 23c tires on a Pescadero?
+Can I still run my old 700 x 23c tires on a Pescadero?

 There are some studies that say wider can help you ride faster in some road conditions.
 And there are some that say that is "BS" and that the high-pressure 23/25mm wide tires yield the most speed and least rolling resistance.